Chart Color Schemes

 Gordon - Killara is among the most culturally diverse areas in the country based on AreaSearch assessment of a range of language and cultural background related metrics

 Gordon-Killara has a high level of cultural diversity, with 46.9% of its population speaking a language other than English at home and 51.5% born overseas.
-The dominant religion is Christianity, accounting for 41.1% of the population.
-Notably, Judaism is overrepresented in Gordon-Killara compared to Greater Sydney, comprising 1.8% versus 2.5%.
+Christianity is the predominant religion in Gordon-Killara, comprising 41.1% of the population.
+However, Judaism is overrepresented compared to Greater Sydney, making up 1.8% versus 2.5%.

 Frequently Asked Questions - Diversity